Pasik97/DESVN/README.md

 # DESVN

 WebPage designed by my friend.
-Writed using only HTML5, CSS3 and JavaScript
+Writed using only HTML5, CSS3 and JavaScript.
+WebPage was tested on Chrome and mobile Safari browser.